deantosh/simple_shell/README.md

 ## Introduction

-This project is a custom implementation of a simple UNIX shell as part of the ALX Software Engineering Program.
+This project is a custom implementation of a simple UNIX shell.
 The shell provides a command-line interface between the user and the operating system, allowing execution of commands, both built-in and external.

 ---